lsst-sqre/kafka-efd-demo/README.md

    You should see the consumer receive the messages.

 In this hello world demo, the topic is `mytopic`, and by default all messages are created with a key of `hello`.

+## Lessons learned

+### Keys and partitioning

+- Keys are hashed and the same key is always assigned to the same partition.
+Multiple keys can share the same partition (new partitions aren't automatically built).
+This means that a topic should be pre-populated with all the partitions it will ever need — never add partitions later.
+- A message whose key is `None` is automatically load-balanced across the available partitions.